| Contents: | Main | Chapter | See Also: | Getting Started Manual | Advanced User Manual | |||

-The general process used for installing each of the package components is described here.
-Component-specific special processing is described following this section.
+The general process used for installing each of the package components is described in this section.
+Component-specific special processing is described in the "Special Processing" section.

 The init reads the name of the incoming entry from the ^UTILITY global and searches for a matching name in the relevant file's B cross-reference.
-The cross-reference for the HELP FRAME file (#9.2), for example, looks like this:
+The cross-reference for the HELP FRAME (#9.2) file, for example, looks like this:

 ^DIC(9.2,"B",entryname,DA)